 - Military leave (no cost).
-A copy of your DD214 or a copy of your orders for National Guard service may be required. - Full-time salaried federal service or other public service.
-If you participated in the federal retirement system or the retirement system of another public employer, you also must obtain certification from your previous retirement system that you are no longer eligible for a retirement benefit under that employer's plan.
+A copy of your DD214 or a copy of your orders for National Guard service may be required. - Full-time federal service or other public service.
+If you participated in the federal retirement system or the retirement system of another public employer, you also must obtain certification from your previous retirement system that you are no longer eligible for a retirement benefit under that employer's plan or were not a participant in the employer's plan during your service.
 All defined benefit funds must be withdrawn from the previous retirement plan.